Differences Between Sunburn, Sun Poisoning, Heat Rash, Heat Exhaustion

 Sun Poisoning

-Sun poisoning is an extreme case of sunburn that can cause internal and external symptoms.
-Aside from blistering skin, a person may experience headaches, nausea, dehydration and dizziness.
-Sun poisoning can last for days or even weeks depending on the amount of exposure.
-A doctor may treat the condition with a cold compress, oral steroids, lotions, or topical antibiotics.
+Sun poisoning isn't a medical condition, but is a term for an extreme case of sunburn that can cause internal and external symptoms, according to the Cleveland Clinic.
+Aside from blistering skin, a person may experience chills, headaches, nausea, dehydration and dizziness.
+The dizziness and nausea are from dehydration rather than the sunburn.

 Heat Rash

 In hot or humid weather, the skin’s pores can become clogged with sweat.
-When this occurs, perspiration is trapped causing an eruption on the surface called heat rash.
-It can develop in high-friction areas like underarms, elbow creases, and inner thighs.
-Heat rash can be treated with over-the-counter remedies such as calamine lotion, aloe vera, and ointment.
+When this occurs, perspiration is trapped causing an eruption on the surface called heat rash, according to the Mayo Clinic.
+It can develop in high-friction areas like underarms, elbow creases and inner thighs.
+Heat rash can be itchy, but it is generally not a serious condition unless the skin becomes infected.

 Heat Exhaustion